 4. Get your estimates right

 Planning resources for future projects is an important step in ensuring creative work has the right people and budget attached to it.
-If resources are carefully logging their time, you can use this as a way to project for the future.
+If resources are carefully logging their time, you can use this as a way to project for the future and improve ad agency profits.
 (Better still, see resource management software below.)

 5. Provide a balanced service